GroWell

 Dr. Samer Muala

-Hair Loss Treatment Options Explained: A Q&A With Dr. Samer Muala
+Hair Loss Treatment Options: A Physician's Q&A With Dr. Samer Muala

 1. What are the most common causes of hair loss you see in patients?

-The majority of patients I see are dealing with genetic hair loss, also known as androgenetic alopecia.
+The majority of patients I see are dealing with genetic hair loss (androgenetic alopecia) — the most common form, affecting roughly 85% of men and up to 50% of women at some point in their lives.
 Hormonal changes, stress, nutritional deficiencies, medical conditions, and certain medications can also contribute.
 Often, hair loss isn’t caused by just one factor, which is why treatment plans should be individualized.

 2. What treatment options are available for people experiencing hair loss?